goldmanjiaopm/memory-note-app/README.md

 # Memory Note App

-A smart note-taking application that uses AI to help you find and connect your notes.
+A smart note-taking application that uses RAG to help you find and connect your notes.
 Built with FastAPI, SQLAlchemy, ChromaDB, and React.

 ### RAG Question Answering
 ![Question Answering Demo](docs/images/qa-demo.gif)